Approximate Border Location

 Operational Details

 This checkpoint connects the Kozarska Dubica Municipality of Bosnia and Herzegovina (within the Republika Srpska entity) with Sisak-Moslavina County of Croatia.
-It is a smaller international crossing, open 24/7, but with restrictions on heavy freight traffic.
+It is a smaller international crossing, open 24/7 (extended temporarily per Joint Commission decisions through at least Oct 2025, with ongoing status confirmed live), but with restrictions on heavy freight traffic.
 It is intended primarily for passenger cars and local traffic.
 The crossing is on a bridge that connects the centers of the two towns.
 The former border posts are still very much in evidence, and the process involves stopping on both sides of the river.
-The traffic is generally light, making it a relatively quick and uncomplicated crossing.
+The traffic is generally light, making it a relatively quick and uncomplicated crossing; recent Nakordoni and AMS RS data from early 2026 show waits varying from short (under 30 min) to longer peaks (up to several hours at busy times like holidays), though often manageable outside rushes.

 A History of a Military Frontier and a Divided Town